How to Stay Cool While Camping

 A sunshade works best when it is significantly above the tent.
-That means leaving at least 12 inches of space between the top of the tent and the sunshade, which allows air to flow over the tent and cool things off.
+Leave at least 12 inches of space between the top of the tent and the sunshade, to allow air to flow over the tent and cool things off.

-Note that a sunshade doesn’t have to be of the shiny, reflective mylar variety — though these work extremely well — but can also be as simple as a tarp.
+Note that a sunshade does not have to be of the shiny, reflective mylar variety — though these work extremely well — but can also be as simple as a tarp.
 Use trees, stakes or poles to tie the shade above your tent.